PERCS Conversation Guide for primary health practitioners

 Emerging Minds, Australia, September 2021

 Many families visit their general practitioner (GP) more than any other health professional.
-This puts GPs in a unique position to support infants’ and children’s mental health, by talking with parents about how the issues they’re facing might be affecting their whole family.
+This puts GPs and other primary health practitioners in a unique position to support infants’ and children’s mental health, by talking with parents about how the issues they’re facing might be affecting their whole family.
 However, many practitioners find it difficult to talk with parents about their children, and how adult health issues and other types of adversity might be impacting on children’s daily lives.
-To make these conversations easier, Emerging Minds has created a free general practitioner guide.
+To make these conversations easier, Emerging Minds has created a free primary health practitioner guide.

-The PERCS Conversation Guide is designed to support collaborative, respectful conversations between GPs and parent-patients.
+The PERCS Conversation Guide is designed to support collaborative, respectful conversations between primary health practitioners and parent-patients.
 It is divided into four parts:

 • What is the entry point?